ChalmersPhua00/Java-Linear-And-Logistic-Regression-Gradient-Descent/README.md

-# Regression: Gradient Descent with Java
+# Java Linear and Logistic Regression using Gradient Descent
-A Machine Learning research on Regression using Gradient Descent.
+An implementation of linear and logistic regression using gradient descent in Java

 ___________________________________________________________________________________________________________________________________________________________